| GeneralNelion (5188m) and Batian (5199m) are composed of a superb rough rock

 We offer year round guiding on most routes.
-Prices vary from route to route.
-Note the winter and summer aspects discussed in the Mount Kenya Weather Notes.
+Prices vary from route to

 Sketch and description of SE Face Route